-The global digital health market was valued at US$116.39 billion in 2019 and expected to reach US$ 833.44 billion by 2027, with at a compound annual growth rate (CAGR) of 27.9% during the forecast period 2020 to 2027.
+According to Precedence Research, the global digital health market was valued at USD 270.60 billion in 2021 and is expected to reach over USD 1354.68 billion by 2030, growing at a CAGR 19.2% during the forecast period 2022 to 2030.

 Rapid investment in the healthcare IT infrastructure particularly in the developing and developed nations estimated to be conducive to the market growth.
 For instance, in April 2020, the Asian Infrastructure Investment Bank (AIIB) awarded its first health infrastructure investment in order to recover the crisis of USD 5 Billion because of COVID-19.This expected to provide aid to the private and public entities that are suffering from the pandemic situation.

 Apart from this, the outbreak of COVID-19 has imposed stringent social distancing norms and lockdowns by the governments across the globe.
 In this situation, digital health technologies for example telehealth provide enormous opportunities for the care service providers to treat patient by following the lockdown measures.
 This in turn further expected to drive the product adoption along with this also favors the market growth positively in the upcoming years.